 “Babysitter Must Die takes the horror-thriller side of the film, revolving around the home invasion, and mixes it with another aspect, one we don’t get enough time to see, limiting the effect of just how dangerous the intruders could be.
 There are strong moments of tension though that will see Josie needing to sneak around the home, creating the pure silence needed.”
 Ready Steady Cut!

-Babysitter Must Die will have its world premiere at the virtual Arrow Video FrightFest on October 23rd 2020.
+Babysitter Must Die had its world premiere at the virtual Arrow Video FrightFest on October 23rd 2020.

 Cast and characters:

 Shawn Francis Saunders … Pizza Guy